iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote cert_path /path/to/cert
   ```

 - `key_path` - path to private key to use to access a remote.
+Only has an
+  effect in combination with `cert_path`.

   ```dvc
   $ dvc remote modify myremote key_path /path/to/key
   ```

-  > Note that the `key_path` option is only valid in combination with
-  > `cert_path` option.
-However, the certificate might already contain the
+  > Note that the certificate in `cert_path` might already contain the private
-  > private key.
+  > key.

 - `timeout` - connection timeout (in seconds) for WebDAV server (default: 30).